-My kids and I just returned from a week long trip from Montana.
+My kids and I spent a week in Southeast Montana this past summer.
 You know the sign of a really great trip is when your kids ask if they can stay “just one more day” and talk about how much they miss their vacation destination when they get home.
 Montana was that for us.
 But, every time we told people about our upcoming trip to Montana we’d typically hear “Cool.
 Are you going to Glacier or Yellowstone?”
-When we told them we were going to neither but exploring Southeast Montana instead, we usually drew blank looks, like people weren’t aware that there was a Montana to explore beyond Glacier or Yellowstone.
+When we told them we were going to neither but exploring Southeast Montana and Central Montana instead, we usually drew blank looks.
+It was as if people weren’t aware that there was a Montana to explore beyond Glacier or Yellowstone.
 I’m excited to share my thoughts on some places to visit in Montana that aren’t Yellowstone or Glacier.
+There are so many things to do in Southeast Montana and Central Montana.
+This will make you want to plan a trip there!

 My family was hosted by Southeast Montana and their partners.
 All opinions are mine.